 Quattro Canti (Four Corners) is the centre of Palermo and the four corners feature facades dating from the early 1600s.
 Each corner facade lights up with the sun throughout the course of the day – a very clever design.

-Nearby is the stunning Piazza Pretoria.
+Nearby is the stunning Piazza Pretoria (see feature photo).

 The Cattedrale di Palermo is another stunning sight.

 The Teatro Massimo is the largest opera house in Italy and the third largest in Europe after Paris and Vienna.
-We took a guided tour here since it is the only way to see inside.
+We took a guided tour here since it’s the only way to see inside.
 It’s ornate and there is a room dedicated to costumes worn in the operas.
 Members of the Teatro’s ballet company were practising when we visited.

 The Dutch King and Queen were visiting Palermo during our stay.
 We didn’t see them, but police presence was strong.
 We read that the Dutch King thanked the Italian government for taking in refugees from Africa and encouraged Italy to stay in the European Union.
 Heavy political agendas for sure.

-I have to confess that it’s been easy to adopt the Sicilian way of life during our brief stay – walking all morning, shopping for lunch in the markets, taking a siesta in the afternoons before setting out for aperitive in the evenings.
+I have to confess that it’s been easy to adopt the Sicilian way of life during our brief stay in Palermo – walking all morning, shopping for lunch in the markets, taking a siesta in the afternoons before setting out for aperitive in the evenings.
 Easy… simple…. love it.

 Tomorrow, we pick up our hire car and head west.